jharwell/sierra/docs/src/usage/environment.rst

 .. envvar:: ROS_IP

-   The IP address a robot will be identified with under :term:`ROS`.
-SIERRA does `not` modify this variable, so it needs to be setup prior to invoking SIERRA (i.e, sourcing the proper ``setup.bash`` script).
+   The IP address which ROS can connect to a given host with.
+SIERRA does `not` modify this variable, so it needs to be setup properly prior to invoking SIERRA (i.e., sourcing the proper ``setup.bash`` script).

-   ..
-IMPORTANT:: If this is incorrectly set then SIERRA will probably hang
-                  during stage2, and/or fail to send experiment files to robots during stage 1.

 .. envvar:: ROS_HOSTNAME

-   The HOSTNAME address a robot will be identified with under :term:`ROS`.
-SIERRA does `not` modify this variable, so it needs to be setup prior to invoking SIERRA (i.e, sourcing the proper ``setup.bash`` script).
+   The hostname which ROS can connect to a given host with.
+SIERRA does `not` modify this variable, so it needs to be setup properly prior to invoking SIERRA (i.e., sourcing the proper ``setup.bash`` script).

-   ..
-IMPORTANT:: If this is incorrectly set then SIERRA will probably hang
-                  during stage2, and/or fail to send experiment files to robots during stage 1.